Illinois Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Repairs for weather-related accidents or if you were hit by an animal

-The table reflects Illinois state minimum car insurance inclusions: bodily injury, property damage and uninsured motorist coverage.
+The table reflects Illinois minimum car insurance inclusions: bodily injury, property damage and uninsured motorist coverage.
 Coverage specifics depend on individual policy terms and conditions.

 Average Cost of Minimum Coverage Car Insurance in Illinois